LavaMoat/LavaMoat/packages/webpack/README.md

 **This is a _beta_ release and does not provide any guarantees; even those listed below.
 Use at your own risk!**

 - SES must be added to the page without any bundling or transforming for any security guarantees to be sustained.
-  - The plugin could add it as an asset to the compilation if that's a good Developer Experience.
+  - The plugin is attempting to add it as an asset to the compilation for the sake of Developer Experience.
 Feedback welcome.
 - Each javascript module resulting from the webpack build is scoped to its package's policy

 ## Threat Model